Asian nations at the FIFA World Cup

-Association football is among the most popular sports in Asia, with 13 members of the Asian Football Confederation having competed at the sport's biggest international event, the men's FIFA World Cup.
-The highest ranked result in the World Cup for an Asian team is 4th place in the 2002 FIFA World Cup by South Korea.
+Association football is among the most popular sports in Asia, with 15 members of the Asian Football Confederation having competed at the sport's biggest international event, the men's FIFA World Cup.
+The highest ranked result in the World Cup for an Asian team is fourth place in the 2002 tournament by South Korea.
+AFC countries have hosted the finals two times.